Why is advising important?

 - Ask questions.
-Your instructors and advisor do their best to keep up to speed, but they can best help you if you ask!
+Your instructors and advisor do what they can to keep up to speed, but they can best help you if you ask!

 - Show up and give it your best. (see our policy on attendance, professionalism, and participation)

 - Keep it fair.
-Don't plagiarize. (see our policy on Academic Misconduct)
+Don't plagiarize. (see our policy on academic and creative integrity)